couchbasecloud/terraform-provider-couchbase-capella/README.md

 ## Using the provider

 ### Prepare Terraform for local provider install
-Terraform installs providers and verifies their versions and checksums when you run terraform init.
+Terraform installs providers and verifies their versions and checksums when you run `terraform init`.
 Terraform will download your providers from either the provider registry or a local registry.
-However, while building your provider you will want to test Terraform configuration against a local development build of the provider.
+However, while building your provider you will want to test a Terraform configuration against a local development build of the provider.
 The development build will not have an associated version number or an official set of checksums listed in a provider registry.

 Terraform allows you to use local provider builds by setting a dev_overrides block in a configuration file called .terraformrc.
 This block overrides all other configured installation methods.

 Terraform searches for the .terraformrc file in your home directory and applies any configuration settings you set.

 #### For Mac

 First, find the GOBIN path where Go installs your binaries.
 Your path may vary depending on how your Go environment variables are configured.

 ```shell
 go env GOBIN
 /Users/<Username>/go/bin
 ```

-If the GOBIN go environment variable is not set, use the default path, /Users/<Username>/go/bin.

 Create a new file called .terraformrc in your home directory (~), then add the dev_overrides block below.
 Change the <PATH> to the value returned from the go env GOBIN command above.
+If the GOBIN go environment variable is not set, use the default path, /Users/<Username>/go/bin.

 ```shell
 provider_installation {